Sharing Circle

 The what is life energies.
 Or what we have in common as human beings.

 I recommend being aware of language, past and present tense.
-If people are using past tense, they are likely talking about a memory.
 If people are using present tense, they are likely talking about now.
 Usually speaking in the present tense is very helpful for seeing a fellow human being, instead of getting lost in concepts.
+If people are using past tense, they are likely talking about a memory.
+This shifts the group to a conceptual experience, making connection increasingly difficult and a fight increasingly probable.

 I have not worked out every little detail.
 I leave that to your group to figure out what works for you.